Ultimate Guide: How To Choose The Best 4WD Battery & Power System

 Lithium Batteries have tonnes of advantages for 4WD adventures.
 A lithium battery has a Depth of Discharge of almost 80%, which means a 200 Amp Hour lithium battery provides a massive 160 usable amp hours before you need to recharge it.
 That's some serious power.
 Lithium batteries are also much lighter than their AGM equivalents, and they are smaller.
 However, they are more expensive.

 Lithium 4WD batteries also require a special lithium charging profile.
 So it can be worth buying a Lithium battery pack which includes the right size charger with the right size battery.
-Here at My Generator, we have a wide range of Lithium Battery Packs.
+Here at My Generator, we have a wide range of Lithium Battery.
+In terms of deep cycle battery storage a 200Ah Lithium battery is effectively equivalent to a 320Ah AGM setup, but at a fraction of the weight and footprint.
+For example, the Renogy 12V 200Ah Core Mini Lithium Battery weighs just 19.25kg compared to 80kg+ for 2×160Ah AGM.

 Renogy